 The most productive coffee regions in Panama are Boquete, Renacimiento, and Volcan.
 The variety of coffee beans from Panama are Bourbon, Caturra, Cataui, Geisha, Pache, and Typica.

-Panamanian coffees are some of the most complexes of all Central American coffee beans, and also one of the most expensive in the region.
+Panamanian coffees are some of the most complexes of all Central American coffee beans; also, they are one of the most expensive in the region.

 The coffee beans generally feature medium to high acidity and full body with delicate citrus, deep berry, fruit, and rich chocolate flavor; it’s rare to find such a well-balanced variety in a single coffee cup!